osuobiem/drople/README.md

 # droplejs
-DropleJS is a JavaScript open source library that provides drag'n'drop file uploads with image previews.
+DropleJS is a Javascript open source library that provides drag'n'drop file uploads with image previews.